 Beginning in 2014, the Indiana state legislature amended the expungement statute, now found in Section 35-38-9 of the Indiana Code.
-The new expungement law does not provide for destruction of records as associated with a traditional expungement.
+The new expungement law does not provide for the destruction of records as associated with a traditional expungement.
 Rather, the law allows for sealing of some records while restricting access to other records.
 This modified expungement can be of great and beneficial value to individuals with convictions on their records.
 An expungement can mean the difference between employment and struggling to place food on the table for your family.
 However, the expungement law creates several hoops an applicant must jump through.
 In addition, the law has many complex and confusing provisions, as well as strict requirements.
 As such, it is necessary to utilize an intelligent, accomplished, and experienced Indianapolis criminal defense lawyer to file for expungement for you.
-The process is long and intricate, but a criminal defense attorney can explain the expungement law to you, analyze whether you qualify under the law, and prepare all of your paperwork for you so that you can focus on getting your life back together.
+The process is long and intricate, but an expungement lawyer can explain the law to you, analyze whether you qualify under the law, and prepare all of your paperwork for you so that you can focus on getting your life back together.

-The skilled Indianapolis criminal defense lawyers at Eskew Law LLC understand how trying and difficult a criminal record can be for your future.
+The skilled Indianapolis criminal defense lawyers at Eskew Law understand how trying and difficult a criminal record can be for your future.
 When you desperately want to move past your conviction and start fresh, you are continuously prevented from moving forward because of a little mistake you made.
 Our attorneys have worked on countless expungements in Indianapolis and Central Indiana over the past decade.
 We can share our insight, knowledge, and experience with you to help you draft a compelling petition.
-To speak with us about expunging your record, call Eskew Law LLC now at (317) 974-0177.
+To speak with us about expunging your record, call Eskew Law now at (317) 974-0177.

 Avoiding a Criminal Conviction

 The best way to avoid the negative consequences of a conviction is to avoid a criminal conviction in the first place.
 While this seems easier said than done, the right Indianapolis criminal defense attorney can mean the difference between proving your innocence and spending a lifetime trying to hide your criminal record.
-Eskew Law LLC can assist you with defending yourself against false charges from the start.
+Eskew Law can assist you with defending yourself against false charges from the start.
 However, if you already have a conviction, our Indianapolis expungement lawyers can help you apply for relief through expungement.

 Arrests without Conviction and Juvenile Adjudication